Language Design: Unified Condition Expressions

 Motivation

-The intention is to cut the different syntax options down to a single one that is still easily recognizable by users,
+- Cut the different syntax options down to a single one that is still easily recognizable by users.

 Considerations